 Let me help you maximize your efforts of learning how to use WordPress by breaking up this section into three parts.

-Part one: What is the difference between WordPress menus and Widgets
+What is the difference between WordPress menus and Widgets

 Menus are navigational links that help users to move around your site, while widgets are containers that pull together common content that is put in certain areas of your site, such as recent posts on the sidebar.